Fiserv/exchange/docs/getting-started/getting-started-reporting-settlements.md

 >**POST** `/settlement/rejects`

 In the scenario that an ACH reject occurs, the `/settlement/rejects` will report a rejected settlement for the MID.
-The settlement reference can be used to trade a rejected settlement to its inital settlement response from `/account/settlement-info` in order to see the instructions that were sent.
+The settlement reference can be used to trace a rejected settlement to its initial settlement response from `/account/settlement-info` in order to see the instructions that were sent.
 The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the sub-merchant.

 ### Aggregator Settlements

 Aggregator Settlements are rolled into one ACH settlement each day.

-For full spec, please find API [Here](../api?type=post&path=/account/billing/fee-details)
+For full spec on API Explorer, please find API [Here](../api?type=post&path=/account/settlement-info)